dmbarbour/awelon/AboutABC.md

 The terminal `3` is arbitrary, though has some historical significance as the ETX (end of text) character in ASCII.
 It also serves as a weak indicator that the list was intended to be interpreted as text.

 *BACKGROUND:* Text was initially envisioned as a distinct type for ABC.
 However, that design traded a fair amount of simplicity (extra structure manipulation and analysis codes, extra types to track and comprehend, new kinds of code to optimize) for rather dubious performance benefits.
 In practice, a streaming ABC interpreter can store text in a compact form, even recognize text when forming tuples.
-Further, common list-processing operations, such as reverse or addend, could be recognized by simple pattern-matching and swapped for a highly optimized variant.
+Further, common list-processing operations, such as reverse or addend could be recognized by simple pattern-matching and swapped for a highly optimized variant.
 (A compiler, having more time to crunc code, should do even better.)

+### Substructural Reasoning

+[Substructural types](http://en.wikipedia.org/wiki/Substructural_type_system) are interesting because they allow expression of structured behavior (dataflow and control flow) without relying on a structured syntax.
+For example, one can require a handshake complete, or that a promise be resolved, or that a callback be performed.

+In ABC, only blocks can have substructural types.
+This is represented by marking an existing block as relevant, affine, or both (called linear):

+        k :: ([x->y] * e) -> ([x->y]' * e) (relevant, no drop)
+        f :: ([x->y] * e) -> ([x->y]' * e) (affine, no copy)

+An affine block is no longer subject to the copy `^` operator.
+A relevant block is no longer subject to the drop `%` or conditional apply `?` operators.
+A relevant or linear block may still be applied with `$`, which removes the block.
+Adding substructural attributes to a block is idempotent and commutative.

+When two blocks are composed, the substructural attributes are inherited:

+        [code]f [more]  o = [codemore]f
+        [code]k [more]f o = [codemore]kf

+A quotation inherits the substructural attributes of every blocks it quotes:

+        [code]f' = [[code]fc]f
+        [code]k[more]fl' = [[code]k[more]flc]kf

+Awelon project leans heavily on substructural types, e.g. for exclusive bindings to state resources, unique identity, sealer/unsealer pairs, or enforcing threaded behaviors for imperative processes.
+Potentially, relevant types could model obligations, and affine types could model limited resources.
+Idiomatically, a linear block will often return a new (possibly updated) linear block upon application.

+*NOTE:* If a relevant block is copied, both copies are relevant.
+I've contemplated an alternative, that one of the two copies is not relevant.
+But I decided against it because it is difficult to explain for deep structure.

 ### Conditional Behavior

-TODO

-An equivalent set of data plumbing operators exists for the sum type, using the same set of characters but capitalized (`LRWZVX`).
-Sum types are discussed later, regarding conditional expressions.

-I need some comparators: are two objects equal? is one greater than another? etc..
-I wonder if there is a good way to model this in a way to maximize useful type information and the utility of the sum type.

-        equal (true: a equal b, false: a lesser or greater than b) a less-than b (true: a less than b, false: a greater or equal to b) b less-than a (true: b less than a, false: b greater or equal to a)

-It seems to me that I only need two basic comparisons for numbers, and I might be able to generalize to other values, such as comparing text.
+ABC uses sum types `(a + b)` for conditional behavior.
+A sum type represents that we're either in the left condition with type `a` or in the right condition with type `b`.
+A boolean could be modeled as type `(1 + 1)`.

+Sum types have several nice qualities.
+Sums separate observing a condition from acting upon it.
+They remain open for extension and composition.
+There is no ambiguity in the labeling of conditions.
+Further, in a partitioned environment (CPU vs. GPU values, client vs. server), ABC can typefully control dataflows based on whether a sum is observable in a particular partition.

+Conditional behavior is modeled with the `?` operator:

+        ? :: (Droppable b) => b@[x->x'] * ((x + y) * e) -> (x' + y) * e

+To apply different behaviors for the other conditions, one must shift them to the top.
+Sum types come with their own set of plumbing operations:

+        L :: (a + (b + c)) * e -> ((a + b) + c) * e
+        R :: ((a + b) + c) * e -> (a + (b + c)) * e
+        W :: (a + (b + c)) * e -> (b + (a + c)) * e
+        Z :: ((a + b) + (c + d)) * e -> ((a + c) + (b + d)) * e
+        V :: a * e -> (a + 0) * e
+        C :: (a + 0) * e -> a * e

+*TODO:* Implement two versions of these conditional operators, one variation that makes them part of a larger environment, e.g. `L :: (a + (b + c)) * e -> ((a + b) + c) * e`, and one that does not, e.g. `L :: (a + (b + c)) -> ((a + b) + c)`.
+Learn which option leads to more consistent code and easier optimizations.
+Do for a large body of code.
+(Relevantly, avoiding a bunch of quotation and composition is desirable.)

+*HYPOTHESIS:* The `* e` variation will lead to simpler code.
+Its signature seems more complex, but it means we don't need to quote a block before applying it, and we don't need to quote blocks for data plumbing of choices.
+When we do apply a block, it will almost always be upon a non-sum option.

+TODO: distribution, conjoin, disjoin, perhaps static vs. dynamic.
+TODO: conditional (e.g. less, equal) operations that produce sum in first place.

 There is no comparison for unit.
 (Unit does not have comparison properties.)
+Might still want static conditions vs. dynamic ones.
+(Static has advantages for distrib, etc.)

 ### Unit and Void